 The process of formalin-fixed paraffin-embedding (FFPE) emerged in the late 19th century as a valuable histological method for stabilizing and preserving the morphology and cellular details of tissue samples.
 Additional advantages of preserving tissues using the FFPE technique included long term room temperature storage without fear of degradation, and if tissues were correctly preserved, FFPE blocks could be used over decades to prepare additional slides for microscopic analysis (as long as there was remaining tissue in the paraffin block) with little or no tissue degradation.
-Significant advances in protein and nucleic acid isolation techniques from FFPE tissues have yielded sufficient amounts of material for a wide range of analytical techniques to determine structure and function of these key biological molecules.
+Significant advances in protein and nucleic acid isolation techniques from FFPE tissues have resulted in the generation of sufficient amounts of nucleic acid which can be used in a wide range of analytical techniques for the determination of structure and function of these key biological molecules.

 From a historical perspective, there are millions of FFPE tissue blocks in storage and in use today; these range in age from being generated several decades ago to blocks prepared at the time of this writing.
 Block storage methodologies have typically been comprised of the following, although there are variations on the theme: